spydon/lconfig/README.md

 * vim - Well, vim.
 * autojump - Use j to intelligently cd around
 * htop, gtop - Monitor processes

+### Optionals:
+* terminator - Terminal emulator for sending same commands to several shells, tmux can also be used

 ### Potentials:
 * sublime3 - Lightweight grafical editor, vim mode does not work flawlessly